bstadick/MauiNUnitRunner/README.md

     ```

 4. In the .NET MAUI app project's `App.xaml.cs` constructor, create and load an instance of the `MauiNUnitRunner.Controls.TestDynamicPage` **ContentPage** and set as the `App.MainPage`.
-5. The `TestDynamicPage` takes in a list of the assemblies to load the tests from.
+5. The `TestDynamicPage` takes in an `INUnitTestRunner` to which test assemblies and test settings are added.
 This should include the current app's assembly if it contains tests to run.

     ```csharp
     using MauiNUnitRunner.Controls;